threedworld-mit/tdw/Documentation/lessons/agents/overview.md

 Unlike most simulation platforms, TDW has a very loose definition for "agent".
 Some examples of what *might* be, but doesn't *have* to be, an agent:

-- [Avatars](../core_concepts/avatars.md) have image sensors but typically are not embodied.
+- [Avatars](../core_concepts/avatars.md) have image sensors but are often not embodied.
 - [Objects](../core_concepts/objects.md) don't have image sensors but [it is possible to directly apply forces to objects](../physx/forces.md) and thereby make them act as if they are embodied agents.
 - [Robots](../robots/overview.md) can act as agents but don't have image sensors by default.